-The Participating Municipalities agree to develop and adopt an Annual Workplan.
+The Advisory Board agrees to develop and adopt an Annual Workplan.
 The Annual Workplan shall include a list of goals and priorities that the Participating Municipalities aim to accomplish in the upcoming Fiscal Year.
 The Annual Workplan shall also include intended efforts to be conducted by the Collaborative, including proposed allotments of time across the Participating Municipalities, office or workspace, use of software and hardware, and other materials necessary for the Shared Staff to perform their services.

+Each Participating Municipality as part of this Agreement shall participate in the Shared Staff program as follows:

+Each Participating Municipality will consent to the Collaborative’s duly-authorized agents and representatives exercising the powers provided for herein and by the Advisory Board within the boundaries of said Municipality, and will direct its agents and employees to work in good faith with the Collaborative’s health agents, nurses, and any other employees the Collaborative may employ from time to time.

+Each Participating Municipality will be a member of the Advisory Board as established pursuant to this Agreement, and appoint and maintain two Advisory Board representatives at all times.

+Each Participating Municipality will use best efforts to ensure that a representative of the Municipality will attend all Advisory Board meetings (either in-person or via remote access) throughout the life of this Agreement.

+Each Participating Municipality will use best efforts to ensure that a representative of the Municipality will attend all training sessions which are offered in conjunction with the Grant Program geared towards stakeholders under the Program, as required by the DPH or its representative.

 The Participating Municipalities reserve the right to hire outside consultants or consulting services to fulfil all or part of the goals and priorities outlined in the Annual Workplan, subject to approval by the OLRH.
 The procurement and contracting process must comply with M.G.L.
 Chapter 30B and other relevant municipal procurement statutes, thresholds, and laws.
 Each hired consultant will be subject to contracts and the parameters outlined within those contracts.

-The Participating Municipalities agree to participate in the policy making for the Collaborative and the hiring/procurement process of the Shared Staff.
-Each Participating Municipality is given one vote and decisions shall be approved by consensus of all Participating Municipalities wherever possible.
-A two-party dissent shall be required to invalidate a decision.
-An abstention shall not count as a dissenting vote.
-The parties may continue to seek an alternate agreement, including through mediation or other mutually acceptable dispute resolution options.
+Employees and personnel of each Municipality providing services pursuant to this Agreement shall be deemed employees of their respective Municipalities, and not regional employees or employees of any other Municipality.
+An employee who performs services pursuant to this Agreement on behalf of another member Municipality, shall be deemed to be acting within the scope of his/her current Municipal job duties at all times and remain an employee of the employee’s Municipality for insurance coverage purposes.
+Said Municipal employee shall retain all accrued benefits and shall be subject to standard hiring and personnel practices of such municipality.
+For all purposes, equipment of the respective Participating Municipal Departments will remain property of the Participating Municipality.

 Any Participating Municipality may choose to withdraw from the Agreement and, in so doing, may seek relief available under the law.
 Withdrawal of a Participating Municipality shall trigger reconsideration of the terms of decision-making outlined in paragraph 4, above, and as needed, amendment of the Agreement as outlined below.

-The Town of Nantucket will serve as the fiscal agent for the Collaborative with responsibility for effectively managing and accounting for shared assets of the Participating Municipalities.
+The Town of Nantucket will serve as the Lead Municipality and fiscal agent for the Collaborative with responsibility for effectively managing and accounting for shared assets of the Participating Municipalities.

-The Town of Nantucket, together with the Grant Administrator, will be responsible for grant management including providing grant deliverables, acting as the primary OLRH point of contact for the grant, and attending all required meetings and trainings.
+The Chair of the Advisory Board, together with the Grant Administrator, will be responsible for grant management including providing grant deliverables, acting as the primary OLRH point of contact for the grant, and attending all required meetings and trainings.
 The Health Agents of Participating Municipalities are responsible for management of positions in accordance with grant requirements and decisions among the Participating Municipalities.